 Can I vote for myself?

 I am planning to stand for election myself.
-Can I nominate or second another candidate though?
+Is it allowed for me to nominate or second another candidate?

 The Students’ Union (SU) elections are run in accordance with the SU’s governing documents and specifically by-laws 10 & 11.
 This FAQ documents is designed to be an accessible and ‘plain English’ guide to elections: